 - Answer general nutrition-related questions.

-- How to eat healthy while on campus.
+- Share recommendations on how to make healthy choices on campus.

-For students not on a UHD meal plan or those who may need additional support, University Health Services offers individual consultations with their registered dietitian for students with nutrition-related concerns or medically diagnosed conditions.
+For students not on a UHD meal plan or those who may need in-depth dietary support, University Health Services offers individual consultations with their registered dietitian for students with nutrition-related concerns or medically diagnosed conditions.
 To learn more, visit University Health Services or call 512.475.8010 to schedule an appointment.